IDSeal/IDSeal-Development-Wiki/v2.1.0/introduction/ObjectsAndRelationships.md

 this map to find any long distance relationship, such as a License finding it's owner Contact.

 ### Primary Object - The Contact Object
 The primary Object in Core is the Contact Object.
-Most all other functions are done through or with a Contact Object in context.
+Most all functions are done through or with a Contact Object in context.
+This includes Companies, which perform their actions through a Point Of Contact (aka POC) Contact Object, which will hold the respective Subscription.

+Even Product Bundles, Products and Billing Options are essentially only utilized in reference to either a Contact or their Subscription.

+The only exception to this is a Batch Object, which is used by the Throttler to run a group of Throttle Requests.

+#### Contact Enrollment Journery Example

 Take for example the sign up process through the OEP: